 I’ve always believed you can disagree without disrespect.
 You can argue the position without attacking the person.
 You can advocate without alienating.

 At the core of this is always keeping respect as your priority.
 The military teaches this from very the beginning.
 You are taught to end every sentence, statement or question by addressing the appropriate title.
 You are taught to stand, dress, salute and move in ways that project your understanding of and compliance to the code of respect.

-Lesson 2: Be On Time
+Lesson 2: Be On-Time

 It takes keen attention to detail to always be at the right place.
 Have you ever shown up for a meeting to find you are the only one there?
-You then decide to wait a few minutes, then double check your calendar, and finally you call the other person to confirm the meeting time and location.
+You then decide to wait a few minutes, double-check your calendar, and finally call the other person to confirm the meeting time and location.
 That is when you learn the meeting was at a different Starbucks, or the meeting was actually at your office and not theirs.
 In the grand scheme of things, missing a meeting over coffee with a colleague isn’t that important.

 When you are striving for success in your career, every missed appointment does affect your bottom line.
 Missed communication does have an impact on your reputation.
 Depending on your line of work, this may ultimately affect other people and lives.

 When it comes to time, it is essential to be considerate of others.
 Most people maintain hectic schedules.
 That hectic work schedule may be due to crushing deadlines or a personal commitment to be at home with their family be a particular time.
 When scheduling meetings and appointments, think about the other person.
 When planning your timeline, ensure you allow enough flexibility to be timely for your commitments.
 Your promptness says a lot about how you manage your own time and how you value your colleagues’ time.